Supreeth095/DataViz2/README.md

 1. What are the most dangerous neighborhoods?

 If number of neighborhoods are less than 10:
+Attributes and their :
+Neighborhood Name
+Type:Categorical
+Mark: Point
+Channel: Position(Vertical)

+UCR (Different types of crime):
+Type:Categorical
+Mark: Area
+Channel: Color(Saturation)

+Total Number of crimes in a neighborhood(Derived attribute):
+Type:Categorical
+Mark: Area
+Channel:Size (Area)

 ![chart1](/Q1a.png)

-If number of neighbor hoods are greater than 10:
+If number of neighborhoods are greater than 10:

+Neighborhood Name
+Type:Categorical
+Mark: Area
+Channel: Shape

+Crime rate in the neighborhood:
+Type:Ordinal
+Mark: Area
+Channel: color
 ![chart1](/Q1b.png)